 “With our new preservation technique, we can offer more patients a repair that allows their joints to respond to daily activities like they did when the joints were healthy,” Cook said.
 “Like a normal joint, the implanted tissue can renew itself, resulting in decreased physical limitations to the patient.”

 The study, “A Novel System Improves Preservation of Osteochondral Allografts” was recently published in Clinical Orthopaedics and Related Research, a publication of the Association of Bone and Joint Surgeons.
 A previous study concerning the development of the preservation system was published in the Journal of Knee Surgery in 2012.

-Click here to download a high-resolution photo of the Class of 2013 physician graduates.
+Click here to download a high resolution photo of Cook and Stannard at the Missouri Orthopaedic Institute.

 News and Events